 After satisfying his apple craving, GrandPaBat faced the following dilemma: how to let his group know about the apple tree without attracting other colonies?
 He could not leave the tree as he was sure he would not remember the way back.

 The AnonymousBat (aka VPN server) saved the day.
 He was flying around when he heard GrandPaBat (the VPN client) crying.
 And he presented the solution: he used some leaves to wrap an apple (a kind of encryption) to protect it from prying eyes and flew back to the cave.
 He unwrapped the apple (decrypted it) and presented the evidence to the colony.
-Not long after, led by the AnonymousBat, TomBat, PonyBat, and the others joined GrandPaBat to the rare apple tree.
+Not long after, the AnonymousBat, TomBat, PonyBat, and the others joined GrandPaBat to the rare apple tree.

 Happy end! 😃

 A VPN for Mac is a VPN connection that can be established from a Mac computer to a VPN server.

 macOS has built-in components that act as VPN clients, connecting to various types of VPN servers.
 Additionally, macOS supports third-party applications that extend Mac OS VPN capacities or independently run as VPN clients.